-During this post I didn’t want to specify a specific species of wood.
+During this post, I didn’t want to specify a specific species of wood.
 All wood, being a natural material will warp given the right circumstances.
-I will address what warping is and how to fix for your wood signs.
+I will address what warping is and how to fix your wood signs.

 Reason Wood Warps

-You go to the local hardware store or lumber yard for your wood for your wood sign and you scrutinize really well and make sure all of the wood is straight, no warps and little to no knots.
+You go to the local hardware store or lumber yard for your wood sign and you scrutinize really well and make sure all of the wood is straight, with no warps and little to no knots.
 You are extremely happy, purchase the wood and take it back to your shop.

 The next day you go out to your shop and notice a good percentage of your wood has warped.
 Why did it warp?
 What could I have done differently?
 How much money did I spend to get these pieces of wood to see I may not be able to even use?